nextform-app/nextform-js/README.md

-# JavaScript Client for W-9, W-8BEN, and W-8BEN-E
+# JavaScript Library for W-9 and W-8BEN

 This JavaScript library helps you collect, generate, and keep track of commonly requested IRS forms such as W-9, W-8BEN, and W-8BEN-E using the Nextform API.